by Ryan Shaffer June 30, 2020 2 min read

 High carbon steel can be sharpened to a razor-sharp edge and maintain that edge for generally a very long time.
 However, the higher the carbon content the more brittle a knife becomes.
 Additionally, as the name suggest, stainless steel is much easier to maintain than high carbon steel.
 High carbon steel knives need to be wiped down right after use.
 If you have ever noticed a master sushi chef, they have a rag and wipe down their knives right after use.
 They do this purely out of habit after decades of practice.
 High carbon knives, when they are cleaned, need to be dried immediately.
 Stainless steel knives are more forgiving.

 Thus, it becomes a balancing act between sharpness and usability.
-As mentioned, there are a couple of different types of carbon steel that are used in Japanese kitchen knives, Shirogami and Aogami, which we will dive into in a future article.
+As mentioned, there are a couple of different types of carbon steel that are used in Japanese kitchen knives, check out our article about different high carbon steel variants Shirogami and Aogami.